Life in India, Diary of an American Expat

 Life in India.
 A toddler’s Perspective.

-To view the next month’s expat diary post, click here.
+To view more from our Indian expat diary, click here.